 Finding accommodation in New Zealand

-The demand for good rental properties in New Zealand is high, so it's also important to make contact early.
+The demand for good rental properties in New Zealand is high, so it's important to make contact early.

 Useful links